nredko/auth0-aspnetcore-webapi-samples/Quickstart/01-Authorization/README.md

 {
   "Auth0": {
     "Domain": "Your Auth0 domain",
-    "ClientId": "Your Auth0 Client Id"
+    "ApiIdentifier": "Your Auth0 API Identifier"
   }
 }
 ```